escapist21/jekyll-personal-website/_posts/2020-04-18-plotting-google-sheets-data-in-python-with-folium.md

 !['web_page_displaying_the_map'](/assets/images/web_map.png)
 ## How does this map help in plotting crowdsourced data?
-The interesting fact about this application is that since the mapping function is called from within the Flask view, the data is called everytime the web map is refreshed in the browser.
-Thus if a new record is added to the Google sheet, it is immediately rendered by the application on page refresh.
+The interesting aspect of this application is, that since the mapping function is called from within the Flask view, API call to the data is made every time the web map is refreshed in the browser.
+Thus any new record added to the Google sheet is rendered real-time by the application on page refresh.

-Additionally, no database needs to be setup and new records added could be validated by using the Google Sheets cell validation functionality itself.
-Contributors to project only need to access the specific Google Sheet.

 So let's try out this functionality.
 We all know about the 2015 Nepal earthquake.
 Let's update the data in the sheet.